indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Speed

 IndiMail uses a modified [qmail](http://cr.yp.to/qmail.html "qmail") as the MTA. qmail's modular, lightweight design and sensible queue management provides IndiMail the speed to make it one of the fastest available message transfer agent.
-IndiMail provides ''qmail-multi'', a drop-in replacement to ''qmail-queue''. ''qmail-multi'' uses multiple queues with each queue running its own qmail-send process.
+IndiMail provides ''qmail-multi'', a drop-in replacement to ''qmail-queue''. ''qmail-multi'' uses multiple queues with each queue running its own qmail-send/qmail-todo, qmail-lspawn, qmail-rspawn processes.
 This allows IndiMail to process mails faster than what can be provided by qmail.
+A process named qmail-daemon monitors these processes and restarts them if they go down, which hasn't yet been observed to go down.

 ## Setup

  * automatic adaptation to your UNIX variant
- * Linux, SunOS, Solaris, and more
+ * Linux, FreeBSD, OSX, SunOS, Solaris, and more
  * automatic per-host configuration - gnu autoconf
  * High degree of automation of configuration through ''svctool''
  * RPM/Debian packages for multiple Linux Distros.
 Binary packages follows Dave Sill's [LWQ](http://www.lifewithqmail.org/ "LWQ").